aws/eks-anywhere/docs/content/en/docs/getting-started/cloudstack/cloudstack-getstarted.md

 1. Disable Kubevip load balancer

-   Skip this step if you want to use the Kubevip load balancer with your cluster.
+   Skip this step if you want to use the Kubevip load balancer with your cluster (You can likely skip this step).
 If you want to use a different load balancer, you can disable Kubevip as follows:

    ```bash
    export CLOUDSTACK_KUBE_VIP_DISABLED=true